dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database.md

 :::info Uploading a service account JSON keyfile

-While the fields in a BigQuery connection can be specified manually, we recommend uploading a service account JSON keyfile to quickly and accurately configure a connection to BigQuery.
+While the fields in a BigQuery connection can be specified manually, we recommend uploading a service account <Term id="json" /> keyfile to quickly and accurately configure a connection to BigQuery.

 :::